alexnathanson/CASE_sensor_network/windows_collector/README.md

 The python scripts are run via Windows Task Scheduler

+General
 * Name the task
+* Set to run whether user is logged in or not
+Triggers
-* Set the trigger to daily
+* Set to daily
+Actions
 * set the script tp the python.exe file in your venv
 * add the script's full filepath as an argument

-Make sure it is set to run whether user is logged in or not
+* start in specifies the directory it starts from Conditions
+* don't depend on the network connect...
+Settings
+* run task as soon as possible